 La Liga side Valencia put seven past the Belgian club without reply, with three of those coming in the first half via Roberto Soldado.
 The Spanish striker scored a hat-trick within 39 minutes, which at the time was the fourth earliest hat-trick scored in the competition’s history.

-Despite this victory, Valencia still exited at the group stage of the competition in 2011-12 at the expense of Bayer Leverkusen and Chelsea.
-Scoring only five goals in the other five games probably didn’t help.
+Despite this victory, Valencia still exited at the group stage of the competition in 2011-12, finishing behind Bayer Leverkusen and Chelsea.
+Scoring only five goals in their other five games certainly didn’t help.

 Bayern Munich 7-0 Basel